Caroleq/caroleq.github.io/_posts/2023-8-12-Audio-Amplifier-Part-II.md

 Acknowledgements: Thank you to Joachim for helping me with this project.

-## 1. Physical construction of the amplifier
+## 1. Physical construction of the boards
+Electronic design is discussed in detail in the previous post about the amplifier, so this section just describes physical aspects of creating boards for circuits.
 Electronic circuitry is split into main amplifier board containing the amplifier and powering board for providing power supply to the amplifier board.

 Choosing to have two boards instead of one has the following advantages: